What Drives Rising Inflation? (Updated)

 Robert M. La Follette School of Public Affairs and Department of Economics, University of Wisconsin

-There are concerns about inflation rising, and perhaps even accelerating, fueled by an overheating economy as a consequence of the large fiscal stimulus, the Federal Reserve’s commitment to keeping interest rates low for an extended period, and pent-up demand for consumption that was foregone during the pandemic.
+There are concerns about persistent – perhaps even accelerating – inflation, fueled by an overheating economy as a consequence of large fiscal stimulus, the Federal Reserve’s easy monetary policy to counter the pandemic downturn, and the combination of supply chain bottlenecks and a tightening labor market.
 The last bout of high and rising inflation, in the 1970s, was during a time of economic distress and only ended with a painful recession engineered by the Federal Reserve in the early 1980s.
 Are we in for a similar episode today?
-While inflation has been high in the past few months, at least compared to its level since the Great Recession that began in 2008, several factors suggest that we should not be concerned about sustained and accelerating inflation – at least not yet.
+Whether inflation is likely to continue increasing depends on different factors that contribute to a generalized rise in prices.

-Inflation was 4.2% in April 2021.
+Inflation was 6.8% in November 2021.
 Whether it is likely to continue increasing depends on different factors that contribute to a generalized rise in prices.

-- In order to consider whether inflation is likely to continue increasing, it is important to look at the different factors that contribute to a generalized rise in prices.
+- In order to consider whether inflation is likely to continue at high rates, it is important to look at the different factors that contribute to a generalized rise in prices.
 Economists' preferred explanation for inflation, sometimes called the "expectations augmented Phillips curve", looks to some combination of three factors.
 The first is the degree of slack in the economy, which gauges to what extent the economy's resources are being utilized.
 When firms use labor and capital very intensively, production costs tend to rise and firms have more room to raise the price of their products to cover the costs.
 A second factor involves long-term expected inflation — businesses and people take into account the expected rate of inflation when making economic decisions, such as setting wage contracts or planning for product prices.
 These decisions, in turn, feed into the actual rate of increase in prices.
 Finally, increases in the costs of inputs to the production process, including wage costs can also drive inflation.
 The rise in oil prices in the 1970s, which fed into more widespread price increases, is a clear example of inflation driven by input costs.

 - Will too much money chasing too few goods cause inflation?
 There is also a so-called "Monetarist Approach" in which inflation is thought of as “always and everywhere a monetary phenomenon.”
 Under this view the rate of inflation corresponds to the rate of growth of the money supply minus the growth rate of the economy.
-The Fed has increased the broad measure of money supply, defined as the sum of currency and checking and savings deposits, by 28% since January of 2020.
+The Fed has increased the broad measure of money supply, defined as the sum of currency and checking and savings deposits, by 37.5% since January of 2020.
 The evidence has not been supportive of this explanation of inflation, however.
 Even before the Great Recession of 2007-09, the relationship between the money supply to GDP and changes in the price level had proven highly erratic, so much so as to prove an unreliable guide to inflation.

 What this Means: